awsdocs/amazon-athena-user-guide/doc_source/querying-r53-resolver-logs.md

 ORDER BY query_timestamp DESC
 ```

-### Example 3 \- Query logs based on a specified DNS query name pattern<a name="querying-r53-resolver-logs-example-3-query-logs-based-on-a-specified-dns-query-name-pattern"></a>
+### Example 3 \- query logs based on a specified DNS query name pattern<a name="querying-r53-resolver-logs-example-3-query-logs-based-on-a-specified-dns-query-name-pattern"></a>

 The following query selects records whose query name includes the string "example\.com"\.